mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Note that:

-- All API access must be over HTTPS
+- All API access must be over HTTPS.
 - The URL embeds a version identifier "v1"; future revisions of this API may introduce new version numbers.
-- The base URL of the server may be configured on a per-client basis
+- The base URL of the server may be configured on a per-client basis.

 ### Errors

 Invalid requests will return 4XX responses.
 Internal failures will return 5XX.
 Both will include JSON responses describing the error.

-Example error:
+**Example error:**

 ```js
 {